magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Callshop
 --------

-| We did not write the description to this field.
+| Activate the CallShop module.
+Only active if you really are going to use it.
+It's necessary give permition to the selected group.